adenger/mutations-ppin/README.md

 * **-m** *\<file\>*

    File containing RefSNP identifiers (rs#), one per line.
 Required parameter.
+Example files can be found in the *exampledata* folder.
 * **-c** *\<name\>*

    The classification score used to predict deletions of PPIs.
 The options are: